VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 Each step is a small class that does one thing well.
 The same steps get reused across multiple tests.

+## Why Not BDD Tools Like SpecFlow?

+This approach shares similarities with BDD (Behavior Driven Development), but we chose not to use tools like SpecFlow or [Reqnroll](https://reqnroll.net/).
+SpecFlow for .NET is no longer actively maintained, and frankly, our approach gives you much more flexibility with less complexity.

+BDD tools often become maintenance headaches themselves.
+You're maintaining Gherkin syntax, step definitions, and the glue code between them.
+Our component test approach gives you the readability benefits of BDD while staying in pure C# with full IDE support, refactoring capabilities, and type safety.

 ## Why This Works

+**Developer-owned**: These tests live in your component's repository and run as part of your build.
+When they fail, you know it's your code that needs attention.

 **Reusability**: That `SeedEvent` step?
-Used across all differents kinds of tests.
+Used across all different kinds of tests.
 Change the seeding logic once, all tests update.

 **Readability**: Even non-developers can read these tests and understand exactly what business scenarios are covered.